assoc_measures() computes a range of association measures for a

 A data frame with columns measure, estimate, se,

 ci_lower, ci_upper, and p_value.
-For nominal measures
+The p_value comes

 Details